 The authors are not aware of any affiliations, memberships, funding, or financial holdings that might be perceived as affecting the objectivity of this review.

-Short version of title (under 40 characters)
+Short version of title

 Vineyard SNH and Beneficial Spiders?

-Abstract State what was done, how it was done, major results, and conclusions in 275 words or less (200 word limit for research notes).
-Avoid excessive abbreviations; do not cite references.
+Abstract

 Semi-natural habitats (SNH), areas characterized by reduced management activity and the presence of native vegetation, are thought to represent a persistent reservoir of beneficial insect populations.
 Faced with an array pest management challenges, the organic wine grape industry and research institutions have studied the potential contribution of SNH to biological control strategies.
 However, conclusions are often contradictory and qualitative.
 Here, we track the spatial occurrence of spiders over the course of the growing season, comparing a transect supported by a native oak grove and a transect bordered by an empty field.